shafiswapnil/ImageShield/README.md

 # AI Defense Watermarker 🛡️

-A React + Express application that helps protect images from AI training by adding visible watermarks and EXIF metadata.
+Protect your images from AI training with visible watermarks and EXIF metadata tags!
+This tool helps content creators and photographers safeguard their work from being used in AI model training.

 ## Version
 1.0.0